 Strategic Human Resource Management: An HR Professionals Toolkit

 Great!
-Just what we need, another book on HR and how to behave strategically.
+Just what we need, another book on HR, and how to behave strategically.
 Is that what you are thinking?
 Think again!
-This is not just another academic book on HR strategy with the typical chapters on Performance Management, Employee Relations etc. This is something special, authored by someone even more special.
-‘Strategic Human Resource Management: An HR Practitioner’s Toolkit’ written by Karen Beaven, the multi-award-winning former HRD of River Island, lending her practitioner’s perspective on what actually constitutes not just strategic HR but HR Excellence.
+This is not just another academic book on HR strategy with the typical chapters on Performance Management, Employee Relations, etc. This is something special, authored by someone even more special.
+‘Strategic Human Resource Management: An HR Practitioner’s Toolkit’ is Karen Beaven’s work.
+Karen is the multi-award-winning former HRD of River Island.
+And that lends her practitioner’s perspective on what actually constitutes not just strategic HR but HR Excellence.

-Beaven’s ‘Strategic Human Resource Management’ presents a road map to becoming a leading HR Professional and offers a new innovative model for developing oneself.
+Beaven’s ‘Strategic Human Resource Management’ presents a road map to becoming a leading HR Professional.
+It also offers a new innovative model for developing oneself.
 It is an easy read and, thankfully, avoids excessive use of jargon.
-Whilst not an academic piece of work, it is still well referenced should the reader wish to delve further into any given area.
+Whilst not an academic piece of work, it is still well referenced.
+And that allows the reader to delve further into any given area if they so wish.
 In fact, the book presents itself as a virtual conversation with an HR mentor.
-It offers practical advice in every chapter and challenges the reader to get out of their comfort zone by stretching their understanding and broadening their HR remit.
+It offers practical advice in every chapter.
+And it challenges the reader out of their comfort zone.
+It stretches the reader’s understanding and broadening their HR remit.

-Littered with case studies from the real world and commentary from other HR practitioners, Beaven’s take on strategic human resource management adds real value and insights.
-Knowledge (or awareness) is presented as the secret to being, not just a successful HRD, but a true business leader.
-This is broken down into four categories, namely, knowledge of ones’ self, knowledge of ones’ business, knowledge of ones’ industry and knowledge of ones’ profession.
-It uses a knowledge map to self assess the current baseline with the actual impact being had.
-In that regard, this formula actually transcends strategic HR and is applicable to any other professional discipline.
+The book contains case studies from the real world and commentary from other HR practitioners.
+And Beaven’s own take on strategic human resource management gives insights and adds real value.
+Karen presents Knowledge (or awareness) as the secret to being, not just a successful HRD, but a true business leader.
+She breaks it down into four categories.
+And those are; knowledge of oneself, knowledge of ones’ business, knowledge of ones’ industry, and knowledge of ones’ profession.
+It provides a knowledge map you can use to assess your current baseline and the actual impact you can have.
+In that regard, this formula actually transcends strategic HR and applies to any other professional discipline.

-Self-awareness underscores an important message.
-It is all about YOU, the individual in order to be of value to others.
-Self-awareness includes critical elements such as purpose, passion and developing ‘bounceabilty’, a phrase coined by Karen Beaven, essential for every HR professional to be resilient enough to be prepared to fight for your dream.
+It is all about YOU, the individual, to be of value to others.
+Self-awareness includes critical elements such as purpose, passion, and developing ‘bounceabilty’— a phrase that Karen coined.
+It is essential for every HR professional to be resilient enough and prepared to fight for your dream.

-Understanding ones’ business context is crucial for the HR professional wanting to find their voice in the boardroom by being conversant with the language of business.
-This section of the book highlights the importance of knowing ones’ product or service being offered and goes onto exploring culture, productivity and even includes some elaboration on the ‘mysterious’ annual results.
+Understanding ones’ business context is crucial for the HR professional wanting to find their voice in the boardroom.
+And it begins with being conversant with the language of business.
+This section of the book highlights the importance of knowing ones’ product or service they offer.
+It goes on to explore culture and productivity.
+It also includes some elaboration on the ‘mysterious’ annual results.

-Knowing ones’ business ensures the HR leader is equipped to be more commercially minded to consider revenue streams, markets and technological advancements whilst not losing sight of purpose and values.
+Knowing ones’ business ensures the HR leader can be more commercially minded to consider revenue streams.
+It also makes them aware of markets and technological advancements whilst not losing sight of purpose and values.

 Knowledge of ones’ industry emphasises the importance of going beyond ones’ own business and thinking about the wider industry.
-This is a strategic external perspective that covers competition and the business environment impacting on having a successful HR function including some of the recent legislative changes that have challenged HR departments such as GDPR in recent times.
+This is an external strategic perspective that covers competition and the business environment impacting on having a successful HR function.
+And that includes some of the recent legislative changes that have challenged HR departments such as GDPR.

-The final part of Beaven’s ‘Strategic Human Resource Management’ focuses on knowing ones’ profession.
-So, naturally, it covers the main professional bodies of HR with accreditation and continuous personal development (CPD) being critical to building an HR professional fit for purpose through having the ability to demonstrate tangible results.
+The final part of Beaven’s ‘Strategic Human Resource Management,’ focuses on knowing ones’ profession.
+So, naturally, it covers the leading professional bodies of HR with accreditation and continuous personal development (CPD).
+Of course, this is critical to building an HR professional fit for purpose.
+And that is through having the ability to demonstrate tangible results.

-The mandate of the HR professional is broadened to go beyond HR and includes being a business leader as well as responsibility for the profession itself.
-Career frameworks include CIPD’ s professional map and SHRM’s competency model but also Beaven’s unique People Experience (PX) model for consideration.
+The mandate of the HR professional is broad and goes beyond HR.
+It includes being a business leader as well as responsibility for the profession itself.
+Career frameworks include CIPD’ s professional map and SHRM’s competency model.
+Then there is Beaven’s own unique People Experience (PX) model for consideration.

-Perspectives on the future of work complete this journey ranging from trends in the people space to ways of working using design thinking and agile methodology to the application of blockchain.
+Perspectives on the future of work complete this journey.
+And that covers trends in the people space and ways of working using design thinking and agile methodology.
+There is even the mention of the application of blockchain.

-To conclude, Beaven’s ‘Strategic Human Resource Management: An HR Professionals Toolkit’ really is great and is exactly what you need, even if you do not know it right now!
-A comprehensive rethink of what it means to be an HR professional, leaving behind conventional thinking and models, whilst embracing the new world of work.
+To conclude, Beaven’s ‘Strategic Human Resource Management: An HR Professionals Toolkit’ really is great.
+It is exactly what you need, even if you do not know it right now!
+And it is a comprehensive rethink of what it means to be an HR professional.
+The book is a guide for leaving behind conventional thinking and models, whilst embracing the new world of work.

 For further useful HR tips and information, you can take a look at our Ultimate Guide to People Management Skills.
 Also, don’t forget to check out our YouTube Channel and our award-winning blog to see more helpful HR Management Tips and articles.